CAcertOrg/cacert-codedocs/source/globals.rst

 Global Variables
 ================

-    As the modules this website includes have to communicate together there are some global variables defined as arrays
+As the modules this website includes have to communicate together there are some global variables defined as arrays.

 .. index:: $_REQUEST